simonox/iot-backend/docs/flow/README.md

 ## Plugins

-Node-RED uses plugins (e.g. for InfluxDB or own Dashboard capabilites).
+Node-RED uses plugins.
 You can access the plugins in the right burger menu.
+We already added  plugins for InfluxDB, an aggregator/tranformer from watt to kwh and capabilites for Node-RED's own Dashboard capabilites, so you don't have to add them.

 ![Plugins](./docs/images/node-red-plugins.png)

+Of course you can install more plugins in this section, but it's better, to add them to [package.json](../../software/flow/package.json) and build a new Docker image using the [Dockerfile](../../software/flow/Dockerfile) provided in this project.

 ## First steps